fybrik/fybrik/docs/BackwardCompatibility.md

 Fybrik will support up to 2 backward minor releases.
 For example, the version v1.5.x should be able to work with releases v1.4.x and v1.3.x, on another hand it might work with releases v1.2.x, but it is not guaranteed

-## Fybrik components or features that can influence compatability
+## Fybrik components or features that can influence compatibility

 *Note:* the list is not closed, and can be extended

-*Note:* some components, listed below, are external integration points, changes in them impacts not only on the backward compatibility, but on external development process.
+*Note:* some components, listed below, are external integration points, changes in them have impact not only on the backward compatibility, but on external development process.
 We emphasized these components with the label `integration point`.

 - Fybrik control plane [Kubernetes Custom Resources](#kubernetes-custom-resource-versions-and-upgrade-plan)